 Other items that need to be made more accessible for winter include holiday decorations.
 It is so much easier to rearrange these things needed when the weather is still good than to have to search for them in the dead cold of winter.

-3. Fix the Garage Door
+3. Check the Garage Door

 At the end of the summer, it is the perfect time to check a garage door for proper operation.
 Open and close it a few times to observe how it operates.
 If it is jerky when moving or makes scrapping or squeaking noises, it needs adjustments and perhaps to be repaired.
+One of the last things you’ll want to come home to after a long day at work is a garage door that won’t open.
+Knowing full well you’ll have to clean the snow off your car in the morning.

 4. Tighten Garage Door Hardware